cyberguru02/AZURE-SENTINEL-HONEYPOT-MONITORING-GLOBAL-CYBER-ATTACKS/README.md

 **Step 5: Creating and Extracting Custom Fields from Raw Log Data** In this stage, we set up a custom log within the Log Analytics Workspace to incorporate specific log data, including geographic information, into our analytics platform.
 First, we navigate back to the Log Analytics Workspace on Azure and select our designated Honeypot.
 We then create a custom log tailored to our needs by copying the relevant logs from the VM and saving them in a new notepad file named "failed_rdp.log."
 Next, we specify the collection path for the log file and provide necessary details, such as the log name ("FAILED_RDP_WITH_GEO").
 After creating the custom log, we wait for it to be fully processed.
-Once ready, the custom log entries become accessible within the Log Analytics Workspace, allowing for seamless integration and analysis of the specified log data. change pic below:
+Once ready, the custom log entries become accessible within the Log Analytics Workspace, allowing for seamless integration and analysis of the specified log data.

 ![image](https://github.com/user-attachments/assets/68efe5dd-ff46-4011-b216-76164f5cbd47)